-Original Medicare Parts A and B helps pay for hospital stays and doctor visits, but it doesn't cover everything - and it doesn't cover prescription drugs.
+Original Medicare (Parts A and B) helps pay for hospital stays and doctor visits, but it doesn't cover everything - nor does it cover prescription drugs.

-You should be automatically enrolled in Original Medicare if you are receiving Social Security or Railroad Retirement Board benefits when you become eligible.
+You should be automatically enrolled in Original Medicare if you're receiving Social Security or Railroad Retirement Board benefits when you become eligible.
 If you're not receiving benefits, you need to sign up for Medicare when you become eligible.